jerryc05/MyConfig/os-setups/arch_in_wsl.md

 0. Launch `Arch Linux`

-0.  <del>Fix `/usr/lib/wsl/lib/libcuda.so.1 is not a symbolic link` (the terminal under Windows needs admin permission)</del>
+0. Fix `/usr/lib/wsl/lib/libcuda.so.1 is not a symbolic link` (the terminal needs to be exactly `cmd` and needs admin permission)
     ```
+    C:
-    cd /mnt/c/Windows/System32/lxss/lib/
+    cd C:\Windows\System32\lxss\lib
-    mv libcuda.so.1 ~libcuda.so.1
-    mv libcuda.so   ~libcuda.so
+    del libcuda.so
-    ln -s libcuda.so.1.1 libcuda.so.1
+    del libcuda.so.1
-    ln -s libcuda.so.1.1 libcuda.so
+    mklink libcuda.so libcuda.so.1.1
+    mklink libcuda.so.1 libcuda.so.1.1
     ```

 0. Shutdown WSL and restart.